weshipsoftware/weshipsoftware.github.io/.alternator/!readme/expectations.md

 negotiate changes.

-**Ship a little at a time.** However large the project, we break it down into small tasks to ship frequently.
+**Ship a little at a time.** However large the project, we break it down into small tasks to ship often.

 **Work together.** You know your business better than we do.
 Help us find the best solutions.